ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 4pm, then a chance of showers and thunderstorms.
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Mostly cloudy.
-High near 89,
+High near 89, with temperatures falling to around 84 in the afternoon.
-         with temperatures falling to around 85 in the afternoon.
-South southwest wind 12 to 16 mph, with gusts as high as 28 mph.
+         South southwest wind around 13 mph, with gusts as high as 28 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">